-With the federal court cases producing mixed rulings for the manufacturers, HRSA and the 340B covered entities there is growing interest in having Congress develop comprehensive 340B reform legislation to address:
+With the federal court cases producing mixed rulings for the manufacturers, HRSA and the 340B covered entities Congress has seen bills introduced or being develop on comprehensive 340B reform legislation to address:

 - Requirements for determining and identifying patients who are eligible for 340B drug benefits coverage. - Requirements for the needs for multiple 340B contract pharmacies for 340B covered entities. - Accountability and reporting for 340B covered entities to HRSA on program operations.